-6.3.7 -1 Create one Image File per PDF Page
+6.3.7 -1 Create one image file per PDF page

-Create one Image File per PDF Page -1
+Create one image file per PDF page -1

-By default, the 3-HeightsTM PDF to Image Converter Service generates multi-page images if the TIFF format is selected (unless the input PDF document has only one page).
-To create one TIFF file per PDF page, simply use the option -1.
-This option should also be used for all formats which do not support multi-paging if the input PDF document has more than one page.
+By default, the 3-Heights[®] PDF to Image Converter Service generates multi-page images if the TIFF format is selected (unless the input PDF document has only one page).
+To create one TIFF file per PDF page, simply use the -1 option.
+This option should also be used for all formats that do not support multi-paging if the input PDF document has more than one page.

-This will generate a subfolder in the Image folder which contains a list of one-page images that have a number added to their file name.
+This generates a subfolder in the Image folder, which contains a list of one-page images that have a number added to their file name.